nodejs/TSC/surveys/promise-rejections/survey.md

   - [ ] `.catch()`
   - [ ] `try / catch` wrapping an `await` operation
-  - [ ] Leave the handling to my caller
+  - [ ] Leave the handling to someone else (my caller, global handler, etc.)
   - [ ] Not writing Promise-based code or using Promise-based libraries

 ## Do you know that Node.js has a global handler for unhandled rejections (`process.on('unhandledRejection')`)?
 If so, do you use it?